MohanadAssali/MohanadAssali/README.md

 ---

 ## 📫 Quote
-> “The goal of trading is not to be right, but to make money when you are right and lose little when you are wrong.”
+> “A good decision is based on a sound process, not on the outcome.”

 ---